-NIST is conducting a two-day Key Management Workshop on September 10-11.
-The subject of the workshop is the technical and administrative aspects of Cryptographic Key Management Systems (CKMSs) that currently exist and may be required for U.S. Federal use in the future.
-The first day will review the DRAFT NIST Special Publication 800-130 ("A Framework for Designing CKMS") and the DRAFT NIST Special Publication 800-152 ("A Profile for U.S. Federal CKMS") and solicit comments from the workshop participants on the DRAFT documents.
-The second day will focus on CKMS capabilities in future security products and services in new U.S. Federal Information Systems.
-Input from Workshop participants will be solicited regarding the utility and feasibility of these capabilities as well as suggestions for other technical capabilities required in future CKMSs.
+NIST conducted a two-day Key Management Workshop on September 10-11.
+The subject of the workshop was the technical and administrative aspects of Cryptographic Key Management Systems (CKMSs) that existed at the time and what would be required for U.S. Federal use in the future.
+On the first day, DRAFT NIST Special Publication 800-130 ("A Framework for Designing CKMS") and DRAFT NIST Special Publication 800-152 ("A Profile for U.S. Federal CKMS") were reviewed and comments were solicited from the workshop participants on the DRAFT documents.
+The second day focused on CKMS capabilities in future security products and services in new U.S. Federal Information Systems.
+Input from Workshop participants was solicited regarding the utility and feasibility of these capabilities as well as suggestions for other technical capabilities required in future CKMSs.

 The event was webcast live September 10 and 11.
 The link to the webcast is no longer available.